Ignition Interlock Device Program

 What to Do

 - Contact one of the Connecticut-approved IID vendors to schedule an appointment to have the IID installed.
-The installer will complete part 3 of the application.
+The vendor will notify DMV.

 - Pay the $175.00 restoration fee and the $100.00 IID Administration fee.
-Fees may be paid by a check or money order made payable to DMV and submitted with your IID application or you can pay the fees online.
+Fees may be paid by a check or money order made payable to DMV or you can pay the fees online.

 Getting Your License Back